Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 * `oneflow.typing.Numpy`: corresponding to a `numpy.ndarray`

 * `flow.typing.ListNumpy`: corresponding to a `list` container.
-Every element in it is a `numpy.ndarray` object.
+Each element in it is a `numpy.ndarray` object.
 It is related to the view of OneFlow for distributed training.
 We will see details in [The consistent and mirrored view in distributed training.](../extended_topics/consistent_mirrored.md)

 * `oneflow.typing.ListListNumpy`：corresponds to a `list` container where each element is a `TensorList` object and some interfaces to OneFlow need to process or return multiple `TensorList`.
 More information refer to [Term & Concept in OneFlow](. /concept_explanation.md#3tensorbuffer-tensorlist) and related [API documentation](https://oneflow.readthedocs.io/en/master/oneflow.html?highlight= ListListNumpy)